zarapurewal/rpn-calculator/README.md

 Extend the implementation in `index.js` such that it implements the RPN-calculator API described in [static/README.md](static/README.md).

-Ensure that `make rpn` (which runs the RPN calculator rests) succeeds.
+Ensure that `make rpn` (which runs the RPN calculator tests) succeeds.

 ## Task 2